dawciobiel/hardclone-live/README.md

 1. Download the `.iso` file from the link above.
 2. Download and run [Rufus](https://rufus.ie/).
 3. Select the downloaded ISO and write it to a USB drive (min.
 4 GB).
-4. Boot your computer from the prepared USB drive.
+4. Boot your computer in UEFI mode from the prepared USB drive.

 #### 🐧 Linux / macOS
 1. Download the `.iso` file.